 The Bridge of Remembrance crosses the Avon River.
 It is a dedication to New Zealanders who gave their lives in World War I. It now also serves as a memorial for those who participated in other wars (and conflicts), including World Wars II, Borneo, Korea, Malaya, and Vietnam. - New Regent Street

-A colourful escape from the nearby earthquake damage, the Spanish mission style New Regent Street is home to shops, cafes, and restaurants. - Tramway Restaurant dinner tour
+A colourful escape from the nearby earthquake damage, the Spanish mission style New Regent Street is home to shops, cafes, and restaurants.
+We indulged in fabulous South American cuisine at Casa Publica. - Riverside Market

 On a budget?
 Don’t miss our list of the best free things to do in Christchurch.